 Melody Kuphal is the Director of Music Ministries at Hosanna!
 Lutheran Church in St. Charles, IL, as well as teaching private music lesson out of her home studio.
 She earned her Bachelor of Special Education with a minor in music and her Master of Science in Educational Administration degrees from Northern Illinois University.
 In June 2017, she completed the Doctor of Worship Studies program at the Robert E. Webber Institute of Worship Studies and is now thrilled to be a part of the IWS faculty.
 Melody has been teaching private music lessons and working with children’s theater directing teams for over 25 years.
 Additionally, Melody has recorded 12 albums, 9 of which are part of her “Mighty Kids” series: praise and worship music crafted to teach and inspire a generation of youth as worship leaders.
 Melody and Kevin have been married since 1995 and she is the proud mom of two terrific kids, Alex and Alyssa.

-Pedrito Maynard-Reid is Assistant to the President of Walla Walla University for Diversity, Equity, and Inclusion, and has also been Professor of Biblical Studies and Missiology in the School of Theology since 1990.
+Pedrito Maynard-Reid is Senior Associate Vice President for Diversity and Inclusion of Walla Walla University and has also been Professor of Biblical Studies and Missiology in the School of Theology since 1990.
 For 15 years he served at Northern Caribbean University in Jamaica in a number of capacities, including Professor of Biblical Studies, Chair of the Department of Religion, Director of Religious Affairs, and Pastor of the University Church.
 He served in similar roles for five years in Puerto Rico.
 He has a Th.D in Biblical Studies from Andrews University and a post-doctoral M.Th in Missiology from Fuller Theological Seminary.
 His published books include Poverty and Wealth in the Epistle of James; A Commentary on the Epistle of James; Complete Evangelism; and Diverse Worship: African American, Caribbean & Hispanic Perspectives.
 Pedrito is an international person in soul and spirit.
 He has visited, lectured, and served in every continent and region of the world including Antarctica.
 To serve the marginal, the weak, and the less fortunate, and helping them to a better life and a more fulfilling existence, both here and globally, is what he lives and strives for.

 Carl Park pastors the Arlington, VA, congregation of Great Commission Community Church.
 He received a Ph.D. in Theological Studies (New Testament) at Trinity Evangelical Divinity School.
 He also received a B.A. from Yale University, an M.Div. from Trinity, and a Th.M. from Princeton Theological Seminary.
 He has been a worship leader and a pastor to worship leaders, and he has served on the staffs of Christian and Missionary Alliance, Presbyterian, Vineyard, and non-denominational churches.